The Rise of Digital Identity Part 1: An Introduction

 What is clear is that Digital Identity has come to the forefront of almost every organisation’s digital agenda, and is an area they must have a clear strategy for if they are to communicate with their customers and suppliers in the way they demand.

-In the next part of this blog we will consider some of the emerging potential digital identity solutions and their role in shaping digital interactions for both citizens and commercial users.
+In the next part of this blog we will consider some of the emerging potential digital identity solutions and their role in shaping digital interactions for both citizens and commercial users, read it here.
+Part 3 looks at the opportunities for digital identity to evolve based on greater understanding and learnings from previous approaches and the availability of new technologies, click to read it.

 About Version 1